2004 - 2005 Calendar

 The Memorial University of Newfoundland Students' Union Act, 1968, which incorporated the Students' Union, defines the objectives of the Union (MUNSU) as follows: to promote artistic literacy, educational, social, recreational, charitable and sporting activities for the advancement of the interests of its members and others; to act as the official organization of the students of the University; and to coordinate, promote and direct the activities of the students of the University.

 The MUNSU motto is Students Serving Students.
-Based on this motto the Students' Union operates a range of services that improve the quality of student life: the Copy Centre, The Attic (Used Bookstore and Postal Service), the MUNSU Student Planner, Breezeway Bar, CHMR-FM Radio and THE MUSE Newspaper.
+Based on this motto the Students' Union operates a range of services that improve the quality of student life: the Copy Centre, The Attic (Used Bookstore and Postal Service), Health and Dental Insurance, Safe Drive/WalkSafe, the MUNSU Student Planner, Breezeway Bar, and CHMR-FM Radio.
 The cost of services are partially funded by MUNSU fees that are paid by each undergraduate student upon registration.

 MUNSU assists students on an individual basis to resolve student aid, as well as academic-based problems.
 Through the offices of the Vice President External and the Vice President Academic, problems with appeals, assessments, repayment and general complaints in these areas are addressed.